BangHonor/DisCo/README.md

 Run to reproduce the results of Table 7 in "scripts/nas.sh" .
 The nas_transductive.py and nas_inductive.py files aim to test the coreset method on the ogbn-papers100M dataset.

 ## Performance
 **Baseline Comparison**: DisCo showcases comparable or even much better performance across all datasets and reductionrates, particularly on large-scale graphs.
 DisCo outperforms other methods across the majority of test datasets and surpasses SOTA methods by more than 2% on reddit and reddit2.
+The results are as follows.
 <p align="center">
   <img width="800" height="480"  src="https://github.com/BangHonor/DisCo/assets/63777094/90f4cae2-9287-4f6e-8665-b2181b057a10">
 </p>

 **Scalability**: DisCo can successfully scale up to the ogbn-papers100M graph with over 100 million nodes and 1 billion edges with flexible reduction rates.
 On the ogbn-products datase, DisCo consistently outperforms other condensation methods across all reduction rates and exhibits a higher upper limit for the reduction rate, exceeding 4%, allowing for the generation of high-fidelity condensed graphs.
+The results are as follows.
 <p align="center">
   <img width="500" height="600"  src="https://github.com/BangHonor/DisCo/assets/63777094/f1acec7b-c67b-4ec3-91d2-fa620bbfd6ea">
 </p>